Which? first look of the Roberts RT100 – Which? News

 The renewed interest in vinyl shows no signs of abating.
 Roberts is the latest high-profile audio brand to announce that it’s moving into the market in time for the Christmas rush.

 Roberts, known for making a wide range of digital radios, is launching the RT100 turntable.
-Despite being an audio brand with a history stretching all the way back to 1932, Roberts has never actually released a turntable before.
+Despite being an audio brand with a history stretching all the way back to 1932, Roberts has only released a few turntables before, and hasn’t done so since the 1960s.

 Click here to to jump straight to our first look review of the Roberts RT100 turntable.